-The technical narrative for facilities and equipment describes any special facilities and equipment that are required for the recipient to complete the project (the Facilities and Administration cost pool shall be provided in the budget section).
+The technical narrative for facilities and equipment (F&E) describes any special F&E that are required for the recipient to complete the project (the Facilities and Administration cost pool shall be provided in the budget section).
 This section shall:

-- Describe any required existing facilities and equipment for the proposed work effort and whether the team already has access to items that are in good working order or if such items need to be repaired, upgraded, or acquired (see letters of resource support for facilities and equipment not controlled by a member of the proposal team); and - Not include any text that belongs in the page-limited Scientific/Technical/Management Plan (e.g., description of the work plan, justifications for perceived impact of the work, descriptions of proposal team roles and responsibilities)
+- Describe any required existing F&E for the proposed work effort and whether the team already has access to items that are in good working order, or if such items need to be repaired, upgraded, or acquired (see letters of resource support for facilities and equipment not controlled by a member of the proposal team); and - Not include any text that belongs in the page-limited S/T/M Plan (e.g., description of the work plan, justifications for perceived impact of the work, descriptions of proposal team roles and responsibilities)

-Proposals submitted via Grants.gov shall include facilities and equipment as a separate PDF document to be uploaded to the Grants.gov application and titled "Facilities and Other Resources."
+Proposals submitted via Grants.gov shall include F&E as a separate PDF document to be uploaded to the Grants.gov application and titled "Facilities and Other Resources."